ShanonPearce/ASH-Toolset/README.md

 2. Select a specific headphone.
 3. (optional) One or more samples will be available for the specified headphone.
 Select one to preview the filter response.
 Note that all samples will be exported for the selected headphone.
 4. Select which files to include in the export.
    - FIR Filters: Minimum phase WAV FIRs for convolution.
 1 channel at specified sample rate and bit depth.
+This is filter type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - stereo FIR Filters: Minimum phase WAV FIRs for convolution.
 2 channels at specified sample rate and bit depth.
-   - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with HpCF FIR filters
+   - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with HpCF FIR filters.
+This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
    - Graphic EQ Filters (127 bands): Graphic EQ configurations with 127 bands.
 Compatible with Equalizer APO and Wavelet
    - Graphic EQ Filters (31 bands): Graphic EQ configurations with 31 bands.
 Compatible with 31 band graphic equalizers including Equalizer APO
    - HeSuVi Filters: Graphic EQ configurations with 127 bands.
 Compatible with HeSuVi.
 Saved in HeSuVi\eq folder
-5. Select a location to export files to.
-Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
-HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
-6. Select a sample rate for the WAV files.
+5. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
+Note: The sample rate of the generated HpCFs should match the sample rate of the sound device.
-7. Select a bit depth for the WAV files.
+6. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-8. Click the process HpCFs button to export the selected HpCFs to above directory.
+7. Click the process HpCFs button to export the selected HpCFs to above directory.

 ![hpcf steps](docs/images/hpcf_steps.png)

 ### Generate BRIRs for binaural room simulation
 This part of the app is used to generate a set of customised BRIRs and export to WAV files which can then be loaded into audio processing software to apply binaural room simulation.
+1. Select Target RT60 Reverberation Time in ms. Select a value between 200ms and 1250ms.
+Higher values will result in stronger late reflections and larger perceived room size.
-1. Select Gain for Direct Sound in dB.
+2. Select Gain for Direct Sound in dB.
 Select a value between -8dB and 8dB.
 Higher values will result in lower perceived distance.
 Lower values result in higher perceived distance
-2. Select Target RT60 Reverberation Time in ms. Select a value between 200ms and 1250ms.
-Higher values will result in stronger late reflections and larger perceived room size.
 3. Select Dummy Head / Head & Torso Simulator from available options:
    - Neumann KU 100 (SADIE)
    - Neumann KU 100 (TH Köln)